OpenTechStrategies/librehq-wikis/ansible/README.md

 If you need to test a clean build, you can clear the Vagrant virtual machine with `vagrant destroy`.
 From there, just start again at `vagrant up` above.

+### Checking MediaWiki in a browser

+To check the MediaWiki installation in a browser, edit the Vagrantfile and uncomment this line to enable port forwarding, (to forward a port on your host OS to a port on the guest VM):

+    config.vm.network "forwarded_port", guest: 80, host: 8080, host_ip: "127.0.0.1"

+You may also need to edit the Apache config file `000-default.conf`:

+    $ vagrant ssh
+    $ cd ../etc/apache2/sites_available/
+    $ nano 000-default.conf

+Then change the `DocumentRoot` to `/var/www/mediawiki/`, and restart the VM:

+    $ vagrant halt
+    $ vagrant up

+Now you should be able to see MediaWiki in your browser at `localhost:8080`.